 The CEO had an annual appraisal done by the Independent Doctors Federation, which included a personal development plan.
 The Independent Doctors Federation submitted reports to the GMC on a five-yearly cycle.
 We saw an example of the registered manager's most recent appraisal report from 5 January 2022.
-The CEO told us that pre-Covid-19 they would attend a range of conferences but now they were accessing continuing professional development opportunities via online sources and was reading journals.

 The laboratory manager and deputy laboratory manager were appraised by the CEO.
-We were shown an example of the deputy laboratory manager's appraisal report for February 2022.
 A standard template was used for reporting appraisals, which included sections on: evidence of DBS check (Disclosure and Barring Service); what has been done well; what has given most pleasure; what has given the least pleasure; suggestions and improvements; career development plans; training completed.
 We saw evidence of the deputy laboratory manager having completed a course in quality management.

-We saw that nurses had a list of training certificates for phlebotomy, which included venepuncture, and neonatal and paediatric phlebotomy (Level 3).
+We saw the nurses had a list of training certificates for phlebotomy, which included venepuncture, and neonatal and paediatric phlebotomy (Level 3).

-The deputy laboratory manager told us that staff could undertake Institute of Biomedical Science Training (IBMS) and portfolio development to become registered as a biomedical scientist.
-One member of staff was currently preparing for their biomedical science exams.
-In-house training was offered to ensure there were sufficient numbers of biomedical scientist staff, as it was not easy to recruit qualified staff.
-We were told that if staff wanted to do training courses, they were generally able to do so.
-The laboratory was very supportive of training needs.
+Staff could undertake Institute of Biomedical Science Training (IBMS) and portfolio development to become registered as a biomedical scientist.
+In-house training was offered to ensure there were enough numbers of biomedical scientist staff, as it was not easy to recruit qualified staff.
+The laboratory was supportive of training needs.